tarikliman/movie-app/README.md

 Here's a list of technologies and libraries used in the Movie App Project:

-* React: The core JavaScript library for building the user interface and handling the application's component-based structure.
+* **React**: The core JavaScript library for building the user interface and handling the application's component-based structure.

-* Redux: Redux is a predictable state management library commonly used with React.
+* **Redux**: Redux is a predictable state management library commonly used with React.

-* Component Styles: Component styles refer to the styling of individual components within a web application.
+* **Component Styles**: Component styles refer to the styling of individual components within a web application.

-* Tailwind CSS:Tailwind CSS is a utility-first CSS framework that simplifies the process of designing and styling web applications.
+* **Tailwind CSS**:Tailwind CSS is a utility-first CSS framework that simplifies the process of designing and styling web applications.

-* styled-theming: styled-theming is a library that enhances the styling capabilities of styled-components or other CSS-in-JS solutions.
+* **styled-theming**: styled-theming is a library that enhances the styling capabilities of styled-components or other CSS-in-JS solutions.

 ## Getting Started